 The capstone experience of this educational program occurs during the final semester, with the student providing physical therapy interventions services in clinic settings under the direction and supervision of physical therapist.
 The student must have the capacity to work varying schedules for an average of 35 hours per week, to participate in clinical education experiences, for a full semester.
-Outside of scheduled hours, the student must also have the ability to independently prepare for activities in the clinical environment, for example, reviewing information related to the following day's activities.
-The clinical education experience provides for a truly integrative measure of the student's capabilities and requires that the student consistently demonstrates entry-level performance of the abilities of the Physical Therapist Assistant.
+Outside of scheduled hours, the student must also have the ability to independently prepare for activities in the clinical education experience for activities.
+The clinical education experience for activities.
+The clinical education experience of the student's capabilities and requires that the student consistently demonstrates entry-level performance of the abilities of the Physical Therapist Assistant.